Archived:

 If

-is not a valid [color space][], throw an error. -
+target-spaceis not a known color space, throw an error. -

 -